davejacobs/letters/README.md

       <code>:on</code>
     </td>
     <td>
-      raises Letters::KillError at a specified number of calls
+      raises <code>Letters::KillError</code> at a specified number of calls
     </td>
   </tr>